Neloy-Barman/Blender-Artworks/Objects_Creation.md

 #### Combining Bevel, Edge Split and Subdivision Surface modifier
 * If you also want smooth shading on the beveling cornered object, then apply **Bevel** modifier.
 Tweak values.
 * Then Follow the previous methods from the above procedures.
+### Objects without Boolean modifiers
+* When you need to smoothen object, you can't use boolean modifier.
+That will make the object more complex.
+* In those cases for circle, or other types of meshes within objects, use **Looptools** add-ons features.
+* Then apply modifiers to get better results.

+## Object Creation using Spin
+* Create the basic shape using **Single Vert**.
+* Then going to **Edit** mode, Find **Spin** from left Side panel.
+* Now applying spinning, tweak the properties and test with them to get the better results.
+* Use them for the desired shaped object.